arvindell/envful/README.md

 ### crates.io

-You can also install dirrectly from crates.io using cargo.
+You can also install directly from crates.io using cargo.

 ```bash
 cargo install envful